Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/cerebral/_index.md

 - Specific store configuration
 - Updated procedures and documentation

-> **Note**: For additional prompt examples, please refer to the [Prompt examples](https://github.com/fcabrera23/arc_jumpstart_docs/blob/canary/docs/azure_jumpstart_ag/contoso_hypermarket/cerebral/cerebral_appendix.md#prompt-examples) section in the Jumpstart Cerebral appendix file.
+> **Note**: For additional prompt examples, please refer to the ["Prompt examples"](https://github.com/fcabrera23/arc_jumpstart_docs/blob/canary/docs/azure_jumpstart_ag/contoso_hypermarket/cerebral/cerebral_appendix.md#prompt-examples) section in the Jumpstart Cerebral appendix file.

 Based on your query, Cerebral automatically classifies the type of request and routes it to the appropriate system (documentation, real-time data, or business intelligence) to provide relevant and contextual responses.
 For demonstration purposes, users can enable the "Debug" checkbox in the interface to view behind-the-scenes details such as: